The 2016 Hill Country Ride for AIDS took place April 30th this year. This was my first time participating in this event and no, I did not ride.

 In this context, then, the main goal of our treatment strategy was to soothe and relax tired post-race muscles and offer a heart-felt thank-you to participants whose fundraising meant that ten local charities got the financial support that they need in order to serve our communities.
 Jacob and I loved participating in this event and I hope that we will do it again next year.
 It was an honor and a joy to give our gift of love for our practice to the participants in this worthy event.

 If you want to be a part of next year’s race, either as a rider or as a support volunteer, you can find out all about it right here.
 If you missed the chance to experience Asian bodywork therapy at the race, do not despair.
-If you are interested in having Jacob work on you (and he is amazing–I know, from treating with him in clinic, that patients LOVE him), contact him here.
-As for me, I am treating by appointment and you can contact me here for Asian bodywork therapy and/or boutique health coaching services.
+I am treating by appointment in both a North and a South Austin location and you can contact me here for Asian bodywork therapy and/or boutique health coaching services or book online.

 And no, I will not inflict the Iron Thumb of Doom on you–I promise!